tankalxat34/UploadgramPyAPI/README.md

 up_file.download("D:\\MyMainFolder\\")
 ```

 It's enough!
-Successful use of the UploadgramPyAPI library
+Successful use of the UploadgramPyAPI library!